enbre/counter/README.md

 #### * Ability to adjust the increment for each counter
 #### * Ability to have a running total of all counters
 #### * Animations for counters being added & removed
+#### * Conditional rendering when individual counters and/or overall total is negative

 ## Technology used: